DEXFIELD PARK

 TRIVIA

-The gentleman in the suit, in the above photograph, who is holding the hysterical Blanche's arm is identified as Lorin E. Forbes.
+The gentleman in the suit, in the photograph below, who is holding the hysterical Blanche's arm is identified as Lorin E. Forbes.

 According to Hideout visitor Shawn West, his cousin Betty Bruno's grandfather was Charles Forbes, Lorin E. Forbes was his brother.